dedelala/hello-go-lambda/preso/preso.md

 ```

 ???
-I get a pointer to Lambda service with `lambda.New` and stick it in a package variable.
+I get a pointer to `lambda.Lambda` with `lambda.New` and stick it in a package variable.

 Remember, the `lambda` we are referring to here is the *SDK service lambda*,
 and not the *lambda runtime*.
+Two packages.

+For every service package in the SDK there's an iface package that allows you to mock the service object.

+For Lambda the package is lambda/lambdaiface.
+That's SDK service lambda.
 Two packages.

 This is a pattern for the SDK, and the service objects are safe to use concurrently.

 Using goroutines you can make thousands of calls in seconds.
 Maybe not so important
 in this context, but trust me you will find an application for that.